 The CAC was assembled to represent a cross section of the stakeholders.
 PennDOT asked the municipalities to select one resident, one business representative and one municipal official from each of the local municipalities.
 In addition, local representatives from the Fire Companies, Emergency Services, Police Departments, School District, and County Commissioner's Office are included.
 A representative from Geisinger Health Center was also included due to the large volume of traffic in the corridor generated by that campus (employees, patients, and other business partners).
 A representative from SEDA-COG was also asked to be part of the CAC, as they are the planning organization responsible for the transportation needs of the region.

-PennDOT's team will consist of Project Management personnel, Traffic Specialists, Municipal Services, and Consultants all collectively developing the project.
+PennDOT's team consisted of Project Management personnel, Traffic Specialists, Municipal Services, and Consultants all collectively developing the project.

-The purpose of the CAC is to review the corridor and develop options that meet needs of ALL stakeholders.
-Both interim and long term solutions will be considered throughout the process.
+The purpose of the CAC was to review the corridor and develop options that meet needs of ALL stakeholders.
+Both interim and long-term solutions were considered throughout the process.
 PennDOT is dedicated to engineering a project that meets the purpose and need, fits within the context of the surrounding community, provides a safe roadway corridor for today's motorists and accommodates future traffic growth.

-After the CAC process is completed, a public meeting will be held on October 16, 2018 to announce the project chosen by the CAC and show the timeline for the construction of the final alternative.
+After the CAC process was completed, a public meeting was held on October 16, 2018 to announce the project chosen by the CAC and show the timeline for the construction of the final alternative.

 PennDOT is currently advancing the preferred alternative into the Preliminary Engineering phase to obtain the necessary environmental clearance.